enchant97/web-portal-lite/README.md

 - Access a grid of beautiful links to your web services
 - Works without JavaScript, to provide a lightning fast experience
 - Customise dashboard through a basic yaml file (no database needed)
-- Wide range of link colors
+- Wide range of link colors (or no color)
 - Provide your own app icons for links
 - Create groups of links
 - Optionally secure the portal with user accounts